carcinocron/JSBundleSize/README.md

 # JS bundle size
-Github action for computing javascript bundle size.
-It calculates  & logs JavaScript code bundled size on each pull request or commit (customizable).
+Github action for comparing javascript bundle size.
-With the help of this action, developers can now log & check the overall code size after compression on per commit basis & take necessary actions.

-Upcoming features:
-Fail check if bundle size exceeds a specific value.

-Stay tuned for more updates!
+See if your build size changed significantly as a github-actions comment on a pull request (or commit).

 ![How to use JSBundle Size action](https://i.imgur.com/koKtvty.gif)